TonyBogdanov/transax/docs/usage/analysis.md

 ```

 In this code you have two translatable strings: `Hello` and `nice to meet you`.
 Here it is obvious you will need to make
 sure you translate both of them.
 But what if you had a hundred strings in your code?
+Manually keeping track of each of
+them can be a tedious task.

 ## The solution
 Instead, you can use the analysis feature to extract all the strings from your code and then compare them against